Time off management

 • Time off end date

-• Time off length (how many days they're taking off their allowance)
+• Time off length (how many days they're taking off)

 • Who handled the request

-1. Create a folder on your drive with all the holiday requests you receive – just make sure you save them every time you receive them via email (or simply save them all in a folder on your mailbox)
+• Create a folder for all holiday requests — be sure to save every time you receive one via email (this could even be a folder in your email mailbox)

-2. Review the request, ask for more information if needed and accept or deny
+• Review the request, ask for more information if needed, and accept or reject it

-4. Add the dates on a spreadsheet (for example, an Excel holiday tracker) where you can have their allowance recorded and updated at the same time
+• Add the dates to a spreadsheet (for example, an Excel holiday tracker), so that your team member’s allowance is recorded and updated at the same time.

 • It's time-consuming